anBertoli/arch-linux-guide/chapters/01_pre-install.md

 <img src="../assets/images/01-02-partitions.png" alt="drawing" width="600"/>

-## Filesystems and mounting (partitions formatting)
+## Filesystems and mount points

 Partitioning by itself is not enough for the OS to use the partitions.
 We need to format the partitions.
 To do this we must create a filesystem on each partition.
 A file system is a standard that defined how files and data are stored and organized on disk.
-The most popular linux filesystems are ext3 and ext4.
-The filesystems are characteristic of a partition, recorded along with the partitions in the partition table, therefore they are used to indicate how to interpret/manage partitions to the OS.
+The most popular Linux filesystems are _ext3_ and _ext4_.
+The filesystem is a feature of a partition, recorded along with the partitions themselves in the partition table, therefore they are used to indicate how to interpret/manage partitions to the OS.

 The EFI partition should be formatted with a FAT32 filesystem.
-It is a standard for EFI partitons and all OSs rely on this to read the EFI partition.
+It is a standard for EFI partitions and all OSs rely on this to read the EFI partition.

 ```shell